-The Research Network is not a program subject to the provisions of Executive Order 12372, as implemented by 45 CFR 100.
+The UT5 Developmental Behavioral Pediatrics Research Network (DBPNet) Program is not a program subject to the provisions of Executive Order 12372, as implemented by 45 CFR part 100.

 See Section 4.1 ii of HRSA's SF-424 R&R Application Guide for additional information.